tardate/LittleArduinoProjects/README.md

-# 188 Little Arduino Projects
+# 189 Little Arduino Projects
-> Latest addition:sparkles: [EEPROM/AT24C02/BasicReadWrite](./playground/EEPROM/AT24C02/BasicReadWrite) - basic read/write operations to external EEPROM (AT24C02) with the Wire library
+> Latest addition:sparkles: [LED7Segment/ShiftDriveSPI](./playground/LED7Segment/ShiftDriveSPI) - using SPI to control a 7-segment display via a 74HC595 shift register

 Just my collection of electronics projects, many involving an Arduino in one way or another.